 You also need to ensure you will not be subject to the new higher rate of stamp duty if you are married or factor this into your purchase costs.

 Buy-to-let mortgages require a property to be in a lettable condition

 This means much better condition than you may be able to get away with on a normal residential mortgage.

-If you are struggling to afford something, you will definitely find it more difficult to get a buy to let mortgage, as issues like damp, unsuitable electrics, historic building work without full building control approval, or even just a very tired and low quality presentation of the property are all more likely to cause the mortgage to be declined on buy to let.
+If you are struggling to afford something, you will find it more difficult to get a buy-to-let mortgage, as issues like damp, unsuitable electrics, historic building work without full building control approval, or even just a very tired and low-quality presentation of the property are all more likely to cause the mortgage to be declined on buy to let.

-So it’s certainly possible to get buy to let mortgages for first time buyers, but it definitely isn’t a realistic way to get around maximum borrowing rules.
+So it’s certainly possible to get buy-to-let mortgages for first-time buyers, but it isn’t a realistic way to get around maximum borrowing rules.

 If you need help finding a suitable mortgage, call us or complete our enquiry form to get expert independent mortgage advice.